braincow/ruuvi2iotcore/README.md

 Ruuvi2iotcore has two local configuration files:

 1. Software configuration file (example file: ruuvi2iotcore.toml) that configures identity and IoT Core registry settings to use.
+    * See later section on setting up IoT Core if you do not have one running yet.
+(You need the registry name, region and GCP project id for example so that you can configure them here.)
 2. Logging configuration file (example file: log4rs.yaml) that configures verbosity of logging and the location of log files (if enabled).
 Log files without absolute path defined are written into in the default working directory of the binary which defaults to users home folder at ~/.local/share/ruuvi2iotcore/ (Default location can be verified with: ```ruuvi2iotcore --help```)

 Configuration files are by default searched from users home folder at ~/.config/ruuvi2iotcore/ruuvi2iotcore.toml and ~/.config/ruuvi2iotcore/log4rs.yaml respectively.
 (Default locations can be verified with: ```ruuvi2iotcore --help```)